-Attack Surface Reduction is a feature of Windows Defender Exploit Guard that prevent actions that are used by exploit-seeking malware to infect computers.
-Windows Defender Exploit Guard is a new set of invasion prevention capabilities that Microsoft introduced as a part of Windows 10 v1709 and is available in later Windows 10 versions and Windows 11.
+Attack Surface Reduction is a feature of Windows Defender Exploit Guard that prevents actions that are used by exploit-seeking malware to infect computers.
+Windows Defender Exploit Guard is a new set of intrusion-prevention capabilities that Microsoft introduced as part of Windows.
 The four components of Windows Defender Exploit Guard include:

 - Network Protection